Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “Some, yeah.
 And before you go a-askin’ where our snarlers are, we’ve got wolf flesh in our bellies to answer that question.
 Tasty too.”

-Mig’s lips curled in a snarl as he pulled on his rat-pack’s leads.
+Mig’s lips curled to reveal two fang-like teeth, and he pulled on his rat-pack’s leads.

-“These are mine,” he warnd.
-“If you get to thinkin’ you’s wantin’ some seconds, I’ll set ‘em on yer an’ then we’ll see who bites who.”
+“These are mine,” he warned.
+“An’ if you get to thinkin’ you’s wantin’ some seconds, I’ll set ‘em on yer!
+Then we’ll see who bites who.”